From a request | laravel-data | Spatie

 }

 The package automatically infers rules for certain properties.
-For example, a ?string
+For example, a `?string` property will automatically have the `nullable` and `string` rules.

 Be aware, first the rules will be generated from the data object you're trying to create, then if the validation is successful a data object will be created with the validated data.
 This means validation will be run before a data object exists.